dahl-jar/betterreads/README.md

 Descriptions get a second pass from Wikipedia and Apple Books, cleaned of markup and scored so the best one wins.
 Covers are downloaded once, re-encoded to a size-capped JPEG, stored in MinIO, and served from the API.
 Scheduled jobs fill short descriptions and copy covers the live path missed.

 Search runs on Meilisearch with typo tolerance and a relevance-score floor that drops weak fuzzy matches.
-A Meilisearch outage returns an empty result rather than failing the request.

 Schema changes go through Flyway, and the runtime database role has no DDL privileges.
 Production runs on a single-node Kubernetes cluster behind a Cloudflare Tunnel, deployed by Argo CD.